Abesuden/Code-Assassin/languageModules/AliasList.md

-meth		makes a function or method methh		makes a function header methc		makes a method or function call class		make a new class or structure classi		makes an inner class syscall		allows for a system call pause		causes system to wait for the set time com		single line comment comm		multiple line comment cright		comments a copyright line docs		makes documents for methods or functions
+meth		makes a function or method methh		makes a function header methc		makes a method or function call syscall		allows for a system call pause		causes system to wait for the set time com		single line comment comm		multiple line comment cright		comments a copyright line docs		makes documents for methods or functions
 ```